csrc-sdsu/mole/JOSS/paper.md

 # The library

 MOLE was designed to be an intuitive software package to construct mimetic operators based on [@Corbino] method.
 MOLE is implemented in C++ and in MATLAB scripting language (these are two independent flavors) and every single function in MOLE returns a sparse matrix of the requested mimetic operator.
-For information on the installation or usage of the library, please read the [User's Manual](https://github.com/jcorbino/mole/blob/master/MOLE%20User's%20Manual%20(MATLAB%20version).pdf) which is included in the repository.
+For information on the installation or usage of the library, please read the documentation included in the repository.

 Mimetic operators can be easily used to build codes to solve PDEs with a few lines of code.
 For example, if the user wants to get a one-dimensional *k*-order mimetic Laplacian, just need to invoke:
 ```matlab